smtiitm/Fastspeech2_HS_with_Custom_dictionary/README.md

 git clone https://github.com/smtiitm/Fastspeech2_HS
 ```

-Alternatively, you can download and copy the necessary files from the above link to your local machine.
+Alternatively, you can download and copy the above files and paste it into the already cloned repo.

 ### Update the Text Preprocessing File